ChristianGracia/Java-Crypto-Scraper/README.md

 This repo contains a web scraper written in Java that usese selenium to pull stock data from yahoo finance.

 ## Uses
-Java, React, Sass, MySql, Spring Boot, Selenium, and more
+Java, React, Redux, Sass, MySql, Spring Boot, Selenium, and more